rhallmann/Arting/README.md

-# Chatter
+# Arting
-a chat website developed for final project
+a art website developed for final project